bnnyng/garden/content/Meaning is constructed in an ad hoc way during cognition, after Casasanto.md

 Words do not have “core meanings” because their usage is flexible and subject to context-dependent nuances.
 The context around a word cues a specific pattern of neuro-cognitive activity that produces to our understanding of the word—the contextual meaning of a word is physically reflected in the brain!
 Language learning, which involves arbitrary connections between symbols and meanings, is an example of our capacity for flexible cognition.

-Experiments using transcranial magnetic stimulation have shown that impairing motor regions impairs understanding of relevant words, suggesting that meaning is related to [[Embodied cognition|embodied actions]].
+Experiments using transcranial magnetic stimulation have shown that impairing motor regions impairs understanding of relevant words, suggesting that meaning is related to [[4E (embodied, embedded, extended, and enactive) cognition|embodied actions]].